kadena-community/kadena.js/packages/apps/docs/src/docs/chainweb/compact-a-database.md

 4. Compact your backup `sqlite` database by running the `cwtool compact` command with the following arguments:

    - `--target-blockheight` to keep enough state available to continue validating blocks after the database has been compacted.
 An appropriate value depends on the network your node is connected to.
-For example, if you are compacting your local development netowrk for testing purposes, you would set a lower block height than a node connected to the Kadena testnet or mainnet.
-For a node connected to mainnet, it's recommended to use a value of about 4.6 million ("4600000").
+For example, if you are compacting your local development network for testing purposes, you would set a lower block height than a node connected to the Kadena test network (`testnet`) or main network (`mainnet`).
+For a node connected to `mainnet`, it's recommended to use a value of about 4.6 million ("4600000").
 In the near future, this option will be removed, and this value will be computed automatically.
    - `--pact-database-dir` to specify the path to the backup pact `sqlite` state where all of the `*.sqlite`  files are located.
    - `--log-dir` to specify the directory where you want `cwtool compact` to put the log files it creates, one for each chain.
 If the directory doesn’t exist, `cwtool compact` creates it.
 These logs can be useful if something goes wrong.